rcloran/lr-inaturalist-publish/README.md

 collection and publishing it again.
 If you remove all of the photos that belong to an observation that observation will be deleted.

+If you change a photo (for example change the develop settings) it will be marked to be republished.
+When you publish, the photo will be uploaded again (attaching it to the original observation), and the old version of the photo will be deleted.

 [^1]: On macOS you can create your own keyboard shortcut in your System Settings, under Keyboard -> Keyboard Shortcuts -> App Shortcuts.
 Note that because Lightroom places three spaces before the menu item, you need to put these into